zinaid/CryptographyComputerSecurityTFB/README.md

-# CryptographyComputerSecurityTFB
+# Computer systems security TFB
- Repository with .py files and explanations for students of the Computer Security course at Faculty of Technical Engineering Bihac.
+ Repository with .py files and explanations for students of the Computer Systems Security course (Cryptography Part) at Faculty of Technical Engineering Bihac.